High School Sailing in Southern Maryland

 Helmets are optional.
 Concussions have occurred at practice and regattas.

 REGATTA PARTICIPANT SELECTION

-Sailors are selected to attend regattas based on type of regatta, skill, attitude, availability, attendance at practices, and competitive conditions (weight, etc).
+Sailors are selected to attend regattas based on the type of regatta, skill, attitude, availability, attendance at practices, and competitive conditions (weight, etc).
 This makes it difficult to plan beforehand.

-The responsibility for travel arrangements to regattas lies with the sailors and the sailor’s parents.
+The responsibility for travel arrangements to regattas lies with the sailors and the sailors’ parents.

 Parent involvement is crucial to the success of our high school teams.
 We will need parental help in the areas of fundraising for new equipment, and support at our home regattas and at practices.
 Parent volunteers are needed at practices for various duties.